wejgaard/HolonCode/Project/README.md

 To create a new project, say "MyProject",

-1. start with a project folder MyProject and
+1. start with a new project folder MyProject and
-2. load holoncode.tcl with a new (empty, not yet existing) database MyProject.hdb.
+2. make HolonCode create a new database MyProject.hdb <br>with the following script:

 #### Windows